1. Skip to content

 Le Pen has twice lost to Emmanuel Macron in presidential runoffs.
 He cannot run again in 2027

-While President Macron will continue in office, his political options are likely to be severely limited in the future, as he might find himself having to work with RN party leader Bardella as prime minister.
+While President Macron will continue in office, his political options will likely be severely limited in the future, as he might find himself having to work with RN party leader Bardella as prime minister.

 France’s LGBTQ+ community fears for their rights